 This is a vital part of a QR Code.
 A QR Code’s quiet zone helps differentiate the QR Code scanner from its surroundings.

-15. How can I make my QR Codes more beautiful?
+19. How to make your QR Codes more beautiful?

 Always use contrasting colors for the background and foreground.
 Keep the foreground dark and background light